Skip to content

 • mode"sync" (default) or "async" (can be overridden with --mode on CLI)

-• vars — plan-scoped variables, merged with inventory vars
+• vars — plan-scoped variables, merged with inventory vars (supports both scalar and structured variables)

 Each step node has a human-readable name (displayed in the TUI) and contains one or more module invocations.
 Steps always execute sequentially within each host.
 Module invocations within a step also execute sequentially.